yucongkoo/tp/docs/UserGuide.md

 ### Adding a customer: `add`

-Adds a customer to the contact book.
+Adds a customer to EZContact.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL [a/ADDRESS]`